GillesRasigade/GillesRasigade.github.io/_posts/2018-2-7-openapi.md

 Forget discrepancies between `apidoc` of `jsdoc` and your API implementation.
 As `chpr-openapi` is validating input and output on runtime with the same contract as the documentation, you are guaranting to your clients the exact version of your API with no discrepancy risk.

 The Open API 3.0 is intensively using JSON Schema [^3] implementation.
+Knowing these annotations will help you a lot contractualizing your objects, your API in Node.js or any other language.

 --------------------------------------